Christovis/Christovis.github.io/_essay/2020-10-13-blog-simulated_society.md

 fainter nuances that pose algorithms and data differentiable.
 These nuances can only be discovered and understood, by tuning the questions to each algorithm individually.
-As it is my impression that simulations of societies gain in importance, I have started to think about three broad themes.
-With my experience in developing algorithms and handling data, my insight to explore theme III is the most developed compared to the other two
+As it is my impression that simulations of societies gain in importance, I have started to think about the following three broad themes:
-(it might of course also be the most researched theme).

 1. Artificial society redefines societies agency
     - How does our participation in the decision making process change, when government policies rely ever more on outcomes of a artificial society?